Is Jiu Jitsu Good for Self Defense?

-In this page we'll go over if Jiu Jitsu is good for Self Defense, what skills that martial art can provide you with, and if Jiu Jitsu is effective in a street fight.
+In this page, we'll explain if Jiu Jitsu is good for Self Defense, what skills Jiu-Jitsu can provide you with, and if Jiu Jitsu is effective in a street fight.

 Self Defense is the use of force to protect oneself from an attempted injury by another.
-The best self defense is the one where you are able to safely neutralize your opponent while enduring little to no harm.
+The best self-defense is the one where you can safely neutralize your opponent while enduring little to no harm.

 Regardless of your stature or your strength, BJJ has been proven to be effective throughout history as long as the appropriate technique is applied at the appropriate time.